Reducing Summer Learning Loss with Year-Round Experiences Summer Program

 By avoiding classroom-like lectures and focusing on interactive lessons, the team has found that students are more receptive to the STEAM skills being shared.
 YRE counselors also work to make sure kids don’t become complacent and always have something new on the horizon to spark their interest.

 Appealing to Younger Students

 To appeal to younger students enrolled in the program, YRE counselors analyzed activities from last year and created a rotation schedule for five high-interest activities.
 This ensures every student has a chance to participate in them this year.

 “They’re kids.
 We want them to experience a normal summer as if they were home, similar to a day camp experience,” said Campbell.

-One of students’ favorite activities is the outdoor adventure segment of YRE programming.
-They complete activities that are new to many students such as tubing down a creek, learning how to snorkel, building a fire, using a compass and setting a campsite.
+One of the students’ favorite activities is the outdoor adventure segment of YRE programming.
+They complete activities that are new to many students such as tubing down a creek, learning how to snorkel, building a fire, using a compass, and setting a campsite.
 This year, the YRE staff also created learning outcomes to ensure students build life skills through the program.
 For example, if the learning outcome is being able to build a fire, kids will feel empowered once they achieve this goal.